is December 22nd in my Dance

 At the most, I guess I can only have spent a couple of hours looking at her folders of music, making notes, photocopies, and listening to her advice, but it was a turning point, and an instant education.
 Rather than say “You could play a nice strong 3/4” or “something lyrical”, Annie could point at a real piece of music and say, “Look, this is what I play”.
 One or two of her insights were bizarre, but vital all the same “Don’t play anything by Ivor Novello for that person…” or “She likes a nice bit of Lehár”.
 By the same token, I knew that if whatever she did was good enough to keep the likes of David Wall happy, so she must be doing something right.

-Apart from her expertise at dance accompaniment, Annie was also a lovely pianist (I say ‘was’ – I’m sure she still is, but she retired from the Academy a few years ago), with a rich, warm and generous sound.
+Apart from her expertise at dance accompaniment, Annie was also a lovely pianist with a rich, warm and generous sound.
 Although she was constantly joking, her humour somewhere between Mrs Merton, Dame Edna and Rory Bremner (she did wicked impressions), on the few occasions when we played duets together, I saw another Annie – someone with an icy cool musical intelligence, a great technique, and a passion which found a direct route from heart to fingers.
 And when she was playing for classes, it always sounded like music – I don’t think I ever heard her ‘hack’ her way through anything.
 On the contrary, a couple of times in the last few years at the Academy, I heard music drifting out of a studio so beautiful that I had to just poke my head round the door to see who was playing – and both times, it was Annie.
+It was on one of those occasions that I heard waltz from The Haunted Ballroom for the first time, and I was mesmerized both by the music and her playing.

 Playing for dance is one of the hardest skills to acquire, and anyone who manages to teach you something in that field deserves to be credited, just as you would credit your regular piano teacher or alma mater.
 I suppose it is a mark of how underrated the profession or the technique is that dance pianists don’t acknowledge their teachers more often – I confess that It was only when I sketched out the names for this advent calendar that I remembered just what an enormous influence Annie was on me.
 It’ll be interesting to see whether I can start a trend…